Harry Quilter: Works

 He edited an edition of Meredith's Jump to Glory Jane (1892).

 Besides writing, Quilter was a collector and a practising artist.
 His work was regularly hung at the Institute of Painters in Oil Colours from 1884 to 1893.
 Quilter exhibited his paintings at the Dudley Gallery in January 1894, and a collection of his works in oils, sketches in wax, watercolours on vellum, chiefly of Cornish scenes, was shown at the New Dudley Gallery in February 1908.
 He illustrated Robert Browning's Pied Piper of Hamelin (1898).

+Quilter also co-edited The Photographic Art Journal with Fred C. Shardlow, contributing to the early art-photography movement.

 Family

 Quilter married in 1890 Mary Constance Hall, who survived him with two sons and four daughters.
 Their daughter Gwendolen Harriet married A. P. Herbert.

+His nephew Roger Quilter became a notable English art song composer, suggesting an enduring family engagement with the arts.